Ready to dive deep and grow from within?

 I have had transcendent experiences and a strong sense of spirituality from a very young age.

-My insatiable desire to heal from my own trauma and turn it into love and power for myself and for others drove me to become a therapist (surprise, surprise!).
+My insatiable desire to heal from my own trauma and turn it into love and power for myself and for others drove me to become a therapist specializing in trauma healing.

-Having made peace with my wounds and continuing to make good use of them, I remain in the field to share my presence for others’ healing.
+Having made peace with my wounds and choosing to make good use of them, I remain in the mental health field to share my presence for others’ healing.

 I remain devoted to lifelong personal healing and growth.